MarquisOgre/digiswap-document/help/troubleshooting.md

 > Fail with error 'BEP20: transfer amount exceeds balance'

-You're probably trying to unstake from a Syrup Pool with low rewards in it.
+You're probably trying to unstake from a Sweet Pool with low rewards in it.
 Solution below.

 If not, you may be trying to send tokens that you don't have in your wallet (for example, trying to send a token that is already assigned to a pending transaction).
 In this case, just make sure you have the tokens you're trying to use.